icinganalysis/icinganalysis.github.io/content/U of Michigan Icing.md

 ## Key Points

-1. This was the best aircraft icing design guide available at the time.
+1. This was the best aircraft icing training and design guide available at the time.
 2. Several lectures are extracts of earlier works, or were republished later.
 3. Selected lectures are reviewed.